StarCrossPortal/bug-hunting-101/README.md

 # bug-hunting-101

-## What it about
-As a freshman in bug hunting, I write these to exercise bug hunting skill.

-## What will I do
+## What is this?

-The learning path is divided into three steps:
-- In level 1, I will try to "rediscover" some cve without patch, this means I will search some cve report, just like [this](https://talosintelligence.com/vulnerability_reports/TALOS-2020-1127).
-And try to find the vulnerability with the help of "Details" which explain what is this cve about.
-It just like do ctf challenges, I guess it can be easy for you ;)
+This repository is to help new-comers (like ourselves) of binary bug huting area to improve their skills.

+Currently, the gap between CTF and real world bug hunting can be quite huge.
+And this repository is our attempt to solve that problem by porting the real world bug hunting to small exercises.

+CVEs are selected out and setup in a certain scene, your goal is to repeat the process of finding such vulnerabilities out.

+## Intro

+We have prepared 3 levels.
+Each level provides excersises with different difficulties:

+- Level 1: Details of the CVEs are provided to help you from "re-discovering" the original vulnerability.
+Reports like [this](https://talosintelligence.com/vulnerability_reports/TALOS-2020-1127) are provided.
+So this should be the easiest level.
-- In level 2, I will replay level 1 without "Details".
-But in order to narrow down, I need know which part of the project exist this bug, for example, if the bug exist in ANGEL (one module of Chromium), I need some info about which file I need analysis.
-Most of the time, the path of the patch file can help me achieve this goal.
+- Level 2: the details will be emitted.
+But to narrow down, information about which part of the project contains such vulnerability will be provided.
+For example, if the bug is about ANGEL (module of the Chromium project), the information about the file will be provided.
-- Level 3, I will do as level 2 and construct Poc and exp(optional).
+Most of the time, the path to the patch file should help that.
+- Level 3: quite like level 2, but need PoC and exploit (optional)

 ## LEVEL 1